dueldarkhearts/dueldarkhearts/README.md

 DNI:

 all proship or anybody relating/supporting it. absolutely disgusting.
+DOUBLEFEDORA SHIPPERS IWC. literallyu so stupid

 INT/my interests